Civil Engineer Degree Apprenticeship (Civil Engineering) BEng (Hons)

 You can get feedback on all practice and formal assessments so you can improve in the future.

 BEng (Hons) Civil Engineering (Degree Apprenticeship) degree entry requirements

 Qualifications or experience

-- 112-120 points to include a minimum of 2 A levels, or equivalent, to include Mathematics. *Please note: General Studies is not normally accepted.
+- 112-120 points to include a minimum of 2 A levels, or equivalent, including an A level in a numerical subject. *Please note: General Studies is not normally accepted.

 - All applicants to the Degree Apprenticeship courses must have an acceptable Level 2 qualification in English and Mathematics.
 Acceptable qualifications include GCSE with grade C/4 or above and Functional Skills with Pass - please note that we are not able to accept all kinds of Level 2 qualifications, so if you an unsure whether you have a suitable qualification please get in touch.
 If you do not have an acceptable qualification you may be required to take an additional assessment during the application process.